Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Limited

-• Or an abbreviation of one of those words – Corp., Inc., or Ltd.
+• Or an abbreviation for one of those words: Corp., Inc., or Ltd.

 A comma may be used after the business name and before the designator.
 For example, “Common Grounds Coffee Inc.” and “Common Grounds Coffee, Inc.” are both acceptable.

 If there is a name you want but are not ready to register the Corporation, you can file the Application for Reservation of Name (Form MBCA-1) with the Maine Secretary of State.
-The name reservation will hold a name for up to 120 days at the cost of $20.
+The name reservation will hold a name for up to 120 days.

 While a Corporation has to select a unique name that another Maine Corporation isn’t using, that doesn’t guarantee the name isn’t currently in use by someone else.
 Before registering a Corporation name, be sure to do a trademark search to verify it is available for you to use.